Orbital2024-Siyi-Xinxiang/Nuspirit/README.md

-# Nuspirit
+# NUS Orbital 2024

-For orbital 2024
+# Nuspirit: a multi-functional study metaverse for NUS students

 to run backend server: